SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 When you assign a closure to a property, you are assigning a *reference* to that closure.
-In essence, it's the same problem as above – two different things are referencing each other with a strong reference, and keeping each other alive.
+In essence, it's the same problem as above – two different things are referencing each other with a strong reference and are keeping each other alive.
 However, rather than two class instances, this time it's a class instance and a closure that are keeping each other alive.